-- Complete CSU General Education- Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - 2.
-Complete the required major requirements listed below. - 3.
-Courses for the major and the GE requirements (CSU GE-Breadth, IGETC) must be completed with a grade of "C" or better or a "P" if the course is taken on a "pass-no pass" basis. - 4.
-Minimum GPA of 2.0.
+Complete the CSU General Education Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements.

+- Complete the required major requirements listed below.
+All courses in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis. - 3.
+Complete 60 CSU transferable units (including the General Education and major requirements).

-The Associate in Science Degree in Early Childhood Education for Transfer also prepares students for entry and mid-level career options in child care, preschool education, special education, and before-and-after school programs.
+The Associate in Science Degree in Early Childhood Education for Transfer also prepares students for entry and mid-level career options in child care, preschool education, special education, and before-andafter school programs.
 Upon completion of this program, students will be eligible to apply for the Teacher level permit on the Child Development Permit Matrix from the State of California Commission on Teacher Credentialing.
-Students will complete lower division courses in child growth and development, principles and practices in early childhood education, curriculum, observation, assessment, child/family/community relationships, diversity, health and safety, and a culminating student teaching practicum.
+Students will complete lower division courses in child growth and development, principles and practices in early childhood education, curriculum, observation, assessment, child/family/ community relationships, diversity, health and safety, and a culminating student teaching practicum.

 REQUIRED COURSES: UNITS

 CHDEV-010 Child Growth and Development 3

 CHDEV-020 Child Family and Community 3

 CHDEV-001 Introduction to Principles and Practices in Early Childhood Education 3

 CHDEV-062 Curriculum Foundations for the Young Child 3

 CHDEV-011 Observation and Assessment 3

 CHDEV-090 Student Teaching Practicum in Early Childhood Education 4

 CHDEV-065 Health, Safety and Nutrition in Early Childhood Programs 3

 CHDEV-050 Teaching in a Diverse Society 3

 TOTAL UNITS FOR THE MAJOR 25

-TOTAL UNITS FOR THE DEGREE 60
+TOTAL UNITS F OR THE DEGREE 60

 - Obtain, maintain and advance in permit licensure and/or prepare for upper division transfer through appropriate academic preparation. - 2.
-Apply critical thinking to research, observe, assess, evaluate, and synthesize early learning and child development information. - 3.
-Utilize effective written and verbal communication techniques to ensure optimum communication with children, families, and professional colleagues. - Select, develop and or use education equipment, curriculum, assessments, materials, technology, and environments that are culturally relevant and developmentally appropriate.
+Apply critical thinking to research, observe, assess, evaluate, and synthesize early learning and child development information. - Utilize effective written and verbal communication techniques to ensure optimum communication with children, families, and professional colleagues. - 4.
+Select, develop and or use education equipment, curriculum, assessments, materials, technology, and environments that are culturally relevant and developmentally appropriate.

-EARLY CHILDHOOD EDUCATION
+CERTIFICATE OF ACHIEVEMENT EARLY CHILDHOOD EDUCATION